antiaris/antiaris-client/README.md

-# excelent-web-framework
+# excellent-web-framework

-This is an attempt to a excelent web framework which including ECMAScript6/isomorphic javascript/virtual dom/modular resource.
+This is an attempt to a excelent web framework which includes `ECMAScript6`/`isomorphic javascript`/`virtual dom`/`modular resource`.

-It's still under developing.
+I'm still working on it.